-St. James’ Preschool is offering tours for the 2017-2018 school year.
-Registration began on Monday February 6.
+St. James’ Preschool is offering tours and accepting registrations for the 2017-2018 school year.
 We provide classes in the following age groups: 2, 2 1/2, 3, 3 1/2, 4 and 4 1/2 (Pre-K).
 We also offer Extended Day classes.
-If you would like more information on our tours, or are interested in filling out an application, or feel called to assist at our Peschool, contact St. James’ Preschool Director, Janet Stayrook, at 703-777-8439 or visit us at stjamespreschoolleesburg.org.
+And, we are looking for part-time Lead Teachers and Assistant Teachers in our fun, loving, Christian environment.
+If you, or anyone you know, would like more information or a tour, are interested in filling out an application, know of a prospective teacher, or feel called to assist at our Preschool, contact St. James’ Preschool Director, Janet Stayrook, at 703-777-8439 or firstname.lastname@example.org, or visit us at stjamespreschoolleesburg.org.

 Last Saturday’s morning of Reflection and Discernment was inspiring, dynamic and fruitful.
 We saw many specific and common themes emerge from our conversations.
 God’s vision for St. James’ Church is being revealed to us!
 Many thanks to all who participated in the Reflection and Discernment morning, and to everyone since January who contributed to the visioning process, through the survey, emails, and small group discussions.